johnnyfreeman/coseva/README.md

 # What is it?

 Coseva (pronounced co&bull;see&bull;vah) is an abstraction library for making .csv files easier to work with.
 But what makes it special is it allows you to have a [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) in your data-filtering logic.
-This means that instead of having a bunch of spaghetti code wrapped up in a huge loop, you can easily encupsulate any data-filtering logic in it's own callback (Coseva calls this a "filter"), keeping your code maintainable and DRY.
+This means that instead of having a bunch of spaghetti code wrapped up in a huge loop, you can easily encupsulate any task specific logic in it's own callback (Coseva calls this callback a "filter"), keeping your code maintainable and DRY.

 # Installation